Hieromon/AutoConnect/mkdocs/acinteract.md

 |[`AutoConnectText::response`](apielements.md#response_3)|[innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) for the `<div>` or `<span>` node|

 !!! note "When the `response` function updates the value of AutoConnectElements"
     The `response` function also updates the value of the element's instance.
 For example, [AutoConnectText::response](apielements.md#response_3) function, in addition to sending the text to be updated to the client browser, also updates the [value member](apielements.md#value_10) of the sketch's AutoConnectText variable.
-However, that update process is done by AutoConnect at the exit of the event handler function.<br>So, in the event handler function, even if you execute the response function, the value of AutoConnectElements will be kept as it was before the event occurred.
+However, that update process is done by AutoConnect at the exit of the event handler function.

+    So, in the event handler function, even if you execute the response function, the value of AutoConnectElements will be kept as it was before the event occurred.

 Each AutoConnectElements has another response function that takes two arguments.
-The response(const char*) function updates the value of that element, while the `response(const char*, const char*)` function with two arguments updates the specified attribute or property.
-The `response` function, which usually takes **two arguments**, is used to change attributes of an element other than its value.
+The response(const char*) function updates the value of that element, while the `response(const char*, const char*)` function with two arguments updates the specified attribute or property and is used to change attributes of an element other than its value.
 For example, citing the LED ON/OFF example above, you can change the button background color according to the LED lighting state using the `response` function that takes two arguments.

 To change the button background color via an event handler when an event fires, specifies a String of a response form that allows direct access to the inline [styles property](https://developer.mozilla.org/ja/docs/Web/API/HTMLElement/style) of the button element using the [CSSStyleDeclaration](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration) object.